mauricemanktelow/Prep4Translit/README.md

 Before running the program the original Word file to be processed should define a unique style which can be applied to the transliterated text.

 ##### Recommendation to help with checking the inserted text
-The insertion
+From practical application of the program it has been found that on 0.5% of occassions the transilterated text is not seperated form teh previous text by a space - therefore the result of applying the transliteration needs checking for correct insertion os spaces.
+The following recommendations help to mak this a quick and simply process.

-From experience the unique style to be added to the text for transileration shoud be 1 or2 points larger than the original and coloured red.
+The unique style to be added to the text for transileration should be 1 or2 points larger than the original and coloured red.
+It can subsequently be changed once checking is complete.

-The program provides an option to apply unique characters surroundin the transilerated text.
+The program provides an option to apply unique characters surrounding the transilerated text (these are called delimiters).
 It is recommended that characters such as {} be used.
 They can subsequently be easily removed using find/replace within Microsoft Word.

 ## Computer Requirements